IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d 2048 http://localhost:8080/api/admin/settings/:ZipUploadFilesLimit``

+.. _:SolrHostColonPort:

 :SolrHostColonPort
 ++++++++++++++++++

 By default your Dataverse installation will attempt to connect to Solr on port 8983 on localhost.
 Use this setting to change the hostname or port.
 You must restart Payara after making this change.

 ``curl -X PUT -d localhost:8983 http://localhost:8080/api/admin/settings/:SolrHostColonPort``

+**Note:** instead of using a database setting, you could alternatively use JVM settings like :ref:`dataverse.solr.host`.

 :SolrFullTextIndexing
 +++++++++++++++++++++